Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Introduction

-In order to mitigate the vibrations of fluid-filled containers, we propose to introduce a novel system of high-contrast multi-scale resonators, made of many concentrated masses linked by light beams (see Fig.~\ref{PictureResonators}).
-This system is designed to re-distribute vibrations within a fluid-solid system in a predefined finite frequency range.
+In the present paper we focus the attention on the lateral vibrations of the fluid-filled containers.
+In order to mitigate these vibrations, we propose to introduce a novel system of high-contrast multi-scale resonators, made of many masses linked by light beams and attached to the fluid container.
+This system is designed to re-distribute vibrations in a fluid-solid system within a predefined finite frequency range.
 The high-contrast multi-scale resonators can be tuned to serve the required frequency interval by varying the masses or the connecting beams.
-The proposed design is different from the conventional Tuned Mass Dampers, which are effective only around the eigenfrequency of the damper.
+The proposed design is different from the conventional Tuned Mass Dampers, which are effective only around one or two predefined frequencies.

 The possibility to reduce the vibrations in a finite frequency interval is crucial when the spectrum of the system depends on a random parameter, such as the level of fluid inside the container.
-We also point out that the masses of the resonators can be much smaller than the mass of the fluid-filled container.
+Furthermore, earthquake accelerograms are characterised by a wide Fourier amplitude spectrum in the range $[0,30]\si{\hertz}$.
+The main advantage of the isolation system devised in this paper is that it is effective in a wide frequency interval, hence it can be applied to a large range of structures (with or without fluid) that can be excited by different frequencies of vibrations within a predefined range.

+The example illustrating the efficiency of the proposed design is shown in Fig.~\ref{ExampleEfficiency}, which presents relative displacements of fuel tanks with resonators and without resonators in a real-life earthquake scenario (the seismographic record is taken from the Northridge earthquake of 1994, discussed in Section~\ref{Section3.3}).
+It is demonstrated that the modulated vibrations of containers without resonators attain much higher amplitudes than those with the multi-scale resonators proposed in this paper.